Suppression of neutral pion production in deep-inelastic scattering off nuclei with the CLAS detector: IV. RESULTS AND DISCUSSION

-The measured three-fold multiplicity ratios of neutral pions in C, Fe and Pb are shown for bins of ($\nu$,~$z$) as a function of $p_{T}^{2}$ integrated over $Q^{2}$ (see Fig.~\ref{fig:RvzpT}) and for bins of ($Q^{2}$,~$\nu$) as a function of $z$ integrated over $p_{T}^{2}$ (see Fig.~\ref{fig:Rvszqv}).
-The data show increasing suppression of higher mass number corresponding to larger nuclei.
-The common trend for all three targets, as clearly observed in Fig.~\ref{fig:Rvszqv}, is flat behavior of the multiplicity ratios in the range 0.3~$<z<$~0.65 and monotonic decrease for higher $z$.
-The dependence on nuclear size indicates a path length-dependent process: for the smallest nucleus, carbon, suppression ranges from $\sim$10\% to $\sim$25\%, while for the largest nucleus, lead, the suppression ranges from 50\% for moderate $z$ reaching up to $\sim$75\% at the highest $z$.
-From Fig.~\ref{fig:Rvszqv}, no effective dependence on energy and momentum transfer to the system, \textit{i.e}, $Q^{2}$ and $\nu$, is observed in the range of CLAS kinematics within the uncertainties of the measurement.
-However, $Q^{2}$ and $\nu$ ranges in this study are much less than that of HERMES, where such dependencies were observed.
+The three-fold differential $\pi^{0}$ multiplicity ratios are presented in bins of ($Q^{2}$,~$\nu$,~$z$) integrated over $p_{T}^{2}$ (Fig.~\ref{fig:Rvszqv}) and in bins of ($\nu$,~$z$,~$p_{T}^{2}$) integrated over $Q^{2}$ (Fig.~\ref{fig:RvzpT}).
+We compare our results (Fig.~\ref{fig:Rvszqv} and Fig.~\ref{fig:gibuu}) with those obtained from calculations using the GiBUU Monte Carlo program~\cite{Buss_2012} using default parametrization of GiBUU 2019 and employing the same kinematic selections as in our data.

-Figure~\ref{fig:RvzpT} shows the dependence of multiplicity ratio on $p_{T}^{2}$ in bins of $z$ and $\nu$.
-The global trend for all three targets is the enhancement of $R_{h}$ at high $p_{T}^{2}$ and, again, an overall decrease with increasing $z$. $R_{h}$ has a pronounced dependence on $p_{T}^{2}$ in correlation with $z$.
-The ratio is independent of $p_{T}^{2}$ for all values of $z$ for $p_{T}^{2}~<~$0.6~GeV$^2$; it increases rapidly for large $p_{T}^{2}$ and small $z$ to values that exceed unity.
-The largest enhancement of $R_{h}$ is observed for the lightest nucleus, carbon, at the lowest $\nu$ bin, while the smallest enhancement is seen for lead at highest $\nu$.
+In Fig.~\ref{fig:Rvszqv}, the multiplicity ratios are shown as a function of $z$ in bins of ($Q^{2}$, $\nu$).
+The data points are plotted alongside the model predictions.
+The data exhibit a flat behavior in the range $0.3 < z < 0.65$ and a monotonic decrease for higher values of $z$.
+There is a notable dependence on nuclear size, indicating a path length-dependent process.
+For the smallest nucleus, carbon, suppression ranges from approximately 10\% at moderate $z$ to about 25\% at the highest $z$.
+In contrast, for the largest nucleus, lead, suppression varies from 50\% at lower $z$ to approximately 75\% at the highest $z$.